malhamdoosh/abseqPy/README.md

 ### Installation and configuration
 Before proceeding any further, make sure you have all the [external dependencies](#dependencies) installed and ready to go.
-You will require a python 2.7 on your system with the following python libraries installed (any version will do):
+You will require python v2.7 in your system with the following python libraries installed (any version will do):

 1. [pandas](http://pandas.pydata.org/)
 2. [BioPython](http://biopython.org/)

+Additionally, you will also need R installed in your machine [unless you choose not to](#r-library-dependencies).

 > macOS users will also require the psutil library.

 ## Dependencies

+### Binary dependencies
 AbSeq requires a few external packages available in your system, namely:

 > Make sure the following programs are available in your [`$PATH` variable](#exporting-variables).
 Pay special